gvwilson/thirdbit/src/fiction/santas/index.md

 "Something like that."

 It took them another week to finish fixing the subway train.
-Finner enjoyed it despite worrying that the Elfabot was going to smother him in his sleep so that a robot could take his place.
+Finner enjoyed it despite worrying about what the Elfabot might do.
 He bashed his thumb with a mallet at one point, which really hurt, and he was frustrated over and over again by how little he knew,